-Information, fact sheets and leaflets on forced marriage, honour-based abuse and Female Genital Mutilation.
+Information, fact sheets and leaflets on honour-based abuse, forced marriage and female genital mutilation.

 Crimes can include harassment, assault, false imprisonment, threats to kill, rape and murder.
 There's no ‘honour’ in murder or abuse of an individual’s human rights.

-Honour Based Abuse cuts across a number of cultures and communities, for example, Turkish, Kurdish, Afghani, South Asian, African, Middle Eastern, South & Eastern European and the traveller community.
-Where a culture is heavily male dominated and honour is a factor, Honour Based Abuse can exist.
+Honour based abuse cuts across a number of cultures and communities, for example, Turkish, Kurdish, Afghani, South Asian, African, Middle Eastern, South and Eastern European and the traveller community.
+Where a culture is heavily male dominated and honour is a factor, honour based abuse can exist.

 Too often forced marriage is mistakenly understood to be, or linked to, arranged marriage.